 - Dram Shop Liability Accidents

-It must be noted that after an accident you should never discuss or agree to anything from an insurance company, before speaking with an attorney.
+After an accident, it must be noted, that you should never speak with or agree to anything from an insurance company, before speaking with an attorney.
 Insurance companies will do everything they can to mitigate their losses, leading to some people unwittingly agreeing to terms that are not favorable.

 - Driving while under the influence of drugs or alcohol